-Despite looking identical on the outside, the features and functionality offered by regular SIM cards for smartphones, typically offered by consumer-facing network operators, differ vastly compared to IoT SIM cards, which cater to business use cases better.
+Despite looking identical on the outside, the features and functionality offered by regular SIM cards for smartphones differ vastly compared to IoT SIM cards.

-What’s the difference between a regular smartphone SIM and one made for IoT/enterprise use cases?
-Let’s find that out, and how using made-for-enterprise SIMs can save your business time and money.
+In this blog post we will discuss what is the difference between a regular smartphone SIM and one made for IoT/enterprise use cases and how using made-for-enterprise SIMs can save your business time and money.

-The key difference lies in functionality – the regular smartphone SIM card has a standard set of features and does not include the additional functionality offered by IoT connectivity providers.
+The key difference lies in functionality and manageability – the regular smartphone SIM card just provides connectivity and does not include the additional functionality offered by IoT connectivity providers.
 These enterprise-oriented functions make it simpler to scale your business.

 1. Coverage, cost and contracts